Squirrels damage utility equipment, homeowner contacts 2 On Your Side for permanent fix

 The wrapping will make it nearly impossible for squirrels to cause problems.
 AT&T also responded quickly when 2 On Your Side asked why it took so long to get to this point.
 An AT&T spokesperson says it's working as quickly as possible to replace the damaged equipment and make enhancements to the cables, which will help prevent damage from squirrels.
 AT&T also says it's investigating damage it may have made to LaFaver's driveway.

-LaFaver says the utility company is also installing a material do discourage squirrels from getting onto the lines in the first place and apologized to her for the long delay.
+LaFaver says the utility company is also installing a material to discourage squirrels from getting onto the lines in the first place and apologized to her for the long delay.

 More News